 - You were charged with Leaving the Scene of an Accident (550.022, 550.02, T.C.)

 - You were charged with an offense where workers were present (542.404 T.C.)

 - You were charged with a Family Violence Charge (71.0021(b) F.C.)

 - You were charged with a Penal Code, Health and Safety Code, or Alcohol and Beverage Code Violation

 - If you are a Juvenile (Under the age of 17)

 If you are requesting Deferred Disposition, you were charged with a moving violation and you are under the age of 25, you are required to complete a Driving Safety Course (Sect.
 1001.111.
 Edu.C.) as a condition of your deferred (Art.
 45.051 (b-1), C.C.P.).

 If your request for deferred disposition is granted, you will be placed on probation for a period of time not to exceed 180 days.
 As a condition of your probation, you must not receive any additional citations in the City of Mansfield, including parking tickets, during the deferral period.
 Other conditions may also be imposed to qualify for deferred disposition.
 Any conditions or terms required to successfully complete the deferral period will be provided to you in writing by the Court.

 In addition, you will be required to read and sign the deferral paperwork acknowledging receipt of the information needed to satisfy your deferral terms.
 Defendants under the age of 25 are required by law to take and complete a Driving Safety Course as a term and condition of probation.

 At the end of the deferral period, provided you have met all the conditions of your probation, the Judge will dismiss your citation.
 Dismissal of the citation is not reported to the Department of Public Safety, and thus, the citation(s ) will not be recorded on your driving and/or criminal record.
-Further, dismissal of a citation should not affect your auto insurance rates or coverage.

 Failure to Comply